Eunapius: Life

-He was born at Sardis, AD 347.
-In his native city he studied under his relative, the sophist Chrysanthius, and while still a youth went to Athens, where he became a favourite pupil of Prohaeresius the rhetorician.
-He possessed considerable knowledge of medicine.
+He was born at Sardis, around the year 347 AD.
+While still a youth, he went to Athens, where he became a pupil of Prohaeresius the rhetorician.
+Back in his native city he studied under his relative, the sophist Chrysanthius.
+He as well possessed considerable knowledge of medicine.

-In his later years he seems to have lived at Athens, teaching rhetoric.
+In his later years, he seems to have lived at Athens, teaching rhetoric.
 He was initiated into the Eleusinian Mysteries by the last Hierophant, Nestorius.
-There is evidence that he was still living in the reign of the younger Theodosius.
+There is evidence that he was still living in the reign of Theodosius II as he mentions an event that happened in 414 AD.
+The exact date of his death is unknown but speculated around 420 AD.

 Writing

 Eunapius was the author of two works, one entitled Lives of Philosophers and Sophists, and Universal History consisting of a continuation of the history of Dexippus.
 The former work is still extant; of the latter only the Constantinian excerpts remain, but the facts are largely incorporated in the work of Zosimus.
 It embraced the history of events from AD 270–404.

-The Lives of Philosophers and Sophists, a collection of the biographies of 23 older and contemporary philosophers and sophists, is valuable as the only source for the history of the Neoplatonism of that period.
+The Lives of Philosophers and Sophists, a collection of the biographies of 24 older and contemporary philosophers and sophists, is valuable as the only source for the history of the (mostly neoplatonic) pagan philosophy of that period.
 The style of both works is marked by a spirit of bitter hostility to Christianity.
 Photius had before him a "new edition" of the history in which the passages most offensive to Christians were omitted.

-The Lives of Philosophers and Sophists consists of the biographies of the following philosophers and sophists: Plotinus, Porphyry, Iamblichus, Alypius, Sosipatra, Aedesius the Cappadocian, Sopater, Ablabius, Eustathius, Maximus, Priscus, Julian of Cappadocia, Prohaeresius, Epiphanius, Diophantus the Arab, Sopolis, Himerius, Parnacius, Libanius, Acacius, Nymphidianus, Zeno of Cyprus, Magnus, Oribasius, Ionicus and Chrysanthius.
+The Lives of Philosophers and Sophists consists of the biographies of the following philosophers and sophists: Plotinus, Porphyry, Iamblichus, Aedesius the Cappadocian, Maximus, Priscus, Chrysanthius, Epigonus, Beronicianus, Julian of Cappadocia, Prohaeresius, Epiphanius, Diophantus the Arab, Sopolis, Himerius, Parnasius, Libanius, Acacius, Nymphidianus, Zeno of Cyprus, Magnus, Oribasius, Ionicus, and Theon.